 Maple Leaf

-The symbol of Canada, its hockey team, and the most delicious sugary syrup on the face of the earth.
-I swear I could eat pancakes and maple every single day of my life.
-Do you have any maple loving friends like me?
-Turn this into a coaster and make it the perfect gift.
+The symbol of Canada, hockey nights, and the most delicious syrup on earth.
+I swear I could eat pancakes with maple every single day.
+There’s just something about that warm, sweet drizzle that makes everything better.
+Do you have a maple-obsessed friend like me?
+Turn this into a cozy coaster and gift them a little piece of sweet, sticky happiness.

 Chestnut Leaf

-Did you know that Chestnut trees can grow up to 30 meters high?
-They don't only give us shade on the hot days of summer but, with all of their leafiness, they are also so beautiful to look at.
-Not to forget that this leaf represents autumn in all of its glory!
+Did you know chestnut trees can grow up to 30 meters tall?
+They don’t just give us shade on hot summer days, they’re also beautiful to look at with all their lush leaves.
+And let’s not forget, this leaf captures autumn in all its glory.
+Cozy, golden, and full of those crisp fall vibes.

 Crochet Shamrock